hmgu-itg/challenge/README.md

 For programmatic questions, you can use the language of your choice.
 If you use the shell, you can assume that common non-core packages will be installed (e.g. `awk`, `sed`, `perl`, `python`, `sponge`, `wget` or `jq`).
 You can use the shell of your choice, if not otherwise specified we will assume `bash`.
 Assume that all common bioinformatics tools `bcftools`, `bedtools`, `vcftools`, `plink` and others are all installed.

+Whenever the command line or programming is used, include your code along with your answer.

 To submit your answer, please clone this repository and make your edits.
 Once you're done, send us a link to your repository, or compress it and send us a link to the archive.

 ## Questions